CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions will produce a security assessment report that documents the results of the assessment.
 The Security Assessment Report must contain the results of the assessment, and may also contain recommendations and suggestions for plans of actions and milestones (POA&Ms).

-##### LINCS

-The LINCS Authorizing Official or Designated Representative will create a Security Assessment Report (SAR).
-A full assessment shall be conducted by an independent third party assessor at least every three years.

 #### d